edwardmartinsjr/cloud-functions/README.md

     c.
 If any of their titles match "Data Engineer":

-    - Send an e-mail with the links
+    - Send data to BigQuery

 4. Install requirements:
 ```